 Plugin can communicate the need for an upgrade under the upgrades key in elgg-plugin.php file.
-Each value of the array must be the fully qualified name of an upgrade class that implements the Elgg\Upgrade\Batch interface.
+Each value of the array must be the fully qualified name of an upgrade class that extends the Elgg\Upgrade\AsynchronousUpgrade class.

 Example from mod/blog/elgg-plugin.php file: